 On a small scale, that's not a big deal.
 But on a large scale, you can use this principle to analyze the trustworthiness of millions of pages.

-The phrase "link building" was actually coined in reference to an archaic strategy of stuffing links everywhere you could online, but modern link building takes place in two main theaters, or approaches: link attraction and manual link building/outreach.
+The phrase “link building” was actually coined in reference to an archaic strategy of stuffing links everywhere you could online, but modern link acquisition takes place in two main theaters, or approaches: link attraction and manual link building/outreach.

 Link attraction, often referred to as link earning, is exactly what it sounds like.